 - 4-week electives (Internal and External) may have pre-requisites, which are listed on Oasis.

 - 2-week selectives taken for Credit/No Credit only.
-Elective credit cannot be granted for a 2-week introductory elective which would be redundant to a 4-week elective already completed.
+Selective credit cannot be granted for a 2-week introductory elective which would be redundant to a 4-week elective already completed.

 - No more than 3 blocks of elective time (total 12 weeks - which counts toward the graduation requirement) may be in the same discipline or sub-specialty